-The following Tables 1 through 7 have been updated to provide current information on the County's financial position.
-For more information on the County, and a complete overview of the County's debt, please see Appendix A.
+The information (including Tables 1 through 8) presented on the following pages has been updated to reflect the effect of the Bonds on the current debt of the County and to provide current information on Montgomery County's financial position.
+For more information on the County, and a complete overview of the County's debt, please see Appendix A, "INFORMATION ABOUT THE COUNTY AS OF JANUARY 15, 2010" and Appendix B, "BASIC FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 2009."